 As parents, what can we do about bullying?
-Firstly, encourage strong networks of friends, supporters and services can help your child cope through tough times such as bullying.
+Firstly, encourage strong networks of friends, supporters and services who can help your child cope through tough times such as bullying.
 If your child is being bullied, it’s not only distressing, but it can also have a serious impact on their mental health.
 We take a look at what help for bullying is available, and how to help your child build their support network and access available services.

 Create a support network